splunk/public-o11y-docs/get-started/service-description.rst

 Overages
 ----------------------------------------------

 Observability Cloud monthly charges are based on average usage during the month.
+For Splunk APM, the 50% of the peak of all the per minute measurements of the billing month is also taken into account.
 Overages are incurred only if the average monthly usage is higher than your allocation and automatic invoicing for overages isn't active.
 You can get daily detailed reports on all monitored hosts, containers, and metrics.
 You can also turn on alerts to check remaining purchased capacity.
 See :ref:`subscription-overview` for more information.

 .. _sd-subscription: